 Price: It is free to enter The Barrel and make purchases from the storefront.
-To join a tasting, it is $10 for adults and free for children under 18 or $12 for adults and free for children to do both the tour and the tasting.
+To join a tasting and self-paced tour, it is $18 for adults and $5 for children under 18.
 Adult tickets include a 6 pack of drinks of your choice to take home.

-The gardens are quite sprawling and include a large lake in the centre, a restaurant, playground and museum on the grounds.
+The gardens are quite sprawling and include a large lake in the centre, a restaurant, a playground and a museum on the grounds.

 There is a train that takes you around the gardens if you’d rather not walk the whole distance.
-This is a great novelty for visiting the Bundaberg Botanic Gardens with kids too.
+This is a great novelty for visiting the Bundaberg Botanical Gardens with kids too.

 If you love wildlife, you will have some pretty cool sightings as you walk across the walkways around and over the lake.
 There are turtles and eels living in the lake.
 Loads of them!